Why accurate recording of allergens is essential in the EYFSDecember 6, 2018 2:06 pm

 - What food allergy is and which is the most common in children

 - Recent news and the effect that lack of allergen information can have on an allergy sufferer

 - How this information relates to an Early Years Foundation Stage (EYFS) Settings

 - How to cater for food allergies in your setting

-A food allergy is a medical condition in which the exposure to a certain food triggers a harmful immune response.
-The symptoms of an allergic reaction to food can range from mild such as itchy mouth, a few hives, swollen lips or eyes, to a more severe reaction such as nausea, vomiting, difficulty breathing and death.
-Serious food allergies can have a huge affect on the quality of life for many adults and children.
+A food allergy is a medical condition in which exposure to certain food triggers a harmful immune response.
+The symptoms of an allergic reaction to food can range from mild such as an itchy mouth, a few hives, swollen lips or eyes, to a more severe reaction such as nausea, vomiting, difficulty breathing and death.
+Serious food allergies can have a huge effect on the quality of life of many adults and children.

 2. Recent news and the effect that lack of allergy information can have on an allergy sufferer